EsadTheDumbass/LearningJS/README.md

 # LearningJS
-A public repository of my JS journey,
+A public repository of my JS journey.